Tellusant/docs/articles-posts/predictive-modeling-philosophies.md

 While it introduces risks of bias and inconsistency, it can add value in situations where data are sparse, regimes are shifting, or models systematically miss key factors.
 In practice, it often complements rather than replaces formal modeling.

->It has repeatdely been shown that judgment by experts enhances mechanical models.
+>It has repeatedly been shown that judgment from experts enhances mechanical (statistical) models.
 A good predictive model should include a judgment component, but judgment bias should be tracked and adjusted for.
-Experts tend to be too optimistic.
+Experts tend to be too optimistic, especially if they are employees.

 ### Bayesian Support
 The Bayesian stance frames forecasting as the continuous updating of probabilistic beliefs in light of new evidence.
 Rather than producing single-point estimates, it treats all forecasts as distributions, explicitly incorporating uncertainty and prior information.

 This allows for coherent integration of data, expert knowledge, and model structure.
 Its strength is conceptual consistency and clarity about uncertainty; its cost is increased computational and modeling complexity.

->Bayesian methods are intellectually intriguing but hard to understand for general managers that do not have the time to learn of this works.
+>Bayesian methods are intellectually intriguing but hard to understand for general managers who do not have the time to learn how this works.
 There are specialized uses, but it is nothing we recommend for widespread adoption.
 Too complicated.

 ---
 *ChatGPT was used for brainstorming and drafting support.*